Greyhound Retirement Scheme

 At what point does GBGB release the bond?

-Owners are required to complete a Green Form and submit it to GBGB.
-On receipt of a correctly completed Green Form, GBGB contacts the homing charity listed to confirm that the greyhound is with them.
-The full GRS bond of £400 will then be transferred directly to the approved rehoming centre’s bank account.
-The bond can only be paid to rehoming centres which have been approved by GBGB.
+Owners are required to complete a Green Retirement Form and submit it to GBGB pursuant to Rule 18 of the GBGB Rules of Racing.
+On receipt of a correctly completed Green Retirement Form, GBGB contacts the homing centre listed to confirm that the greyhound is with them and arranges for the GRS Bond of £420 to be transferred to their bank account.

 Where is the GRS bond kept until needed?